Opportunities From: United Way of King County

 Organization: FareStart

-Description Join FareStart in making meals for our community at our Galaxy Location in Seattle's Interbay area!
+Join FareStart in making meals at our Community Meals Kitchen!

 Location: Galaxy Building, 635 Elliott Ave W, Seattle, WA 98119